auth0-blog/firebase-auth0-nodeserver/README.md

 $ npm install
 ```

-Download the private key JSON file from your Firebase [Service Account](https://console.firebase.google.com/project/_/settings/serviceaccounts/adminsdk) to the `/firebase` folder.
+Download the private key JSON file from your Firebase [Service Account](https://console.firebase.google.com/project/_/settings/serviceaccounts/adminsdk) to this project's `/firebase` folder.

 Remove the `.example` extension from the `config.js.example` file and add the appropriate configuration to the file.